monikasadauskaite123/NRD-CS-exercise/README.md

   - returns:
     - the item (first occurrence) corresponding to the given parameter
     - `None` if there is no such parameter key

 - `parameter_value(file_name, path, parameter)`: reads and loads a file and returns the value, i.e. item, of a given a parameter, i.e. key, in a nested dictionary
   - arguments:
     - `file_name` - name of the file, string
     - `path` - directory of the file, string
     - `parameter` - given key parameter
   - returns:
+    - a string `'ExistError'` in case the file does not exist in a given directory
     - a string `"LoadError"` in case the file is neither of the types 'json', 'yaml'
     - the item (first occurrence) corresponding to the given parameter
     - `None` if there is no such parameter key